adobe/spectrum-css/README.md

 ### Using components

-Spectrum CSS components have build output that uses CSS custom properties to change themes and scales.
+Spectrum CSS components have built output that uses CSS custom properties to change themes and scales.
 This has the lowest bundle size and the simplest usage, but is incompatible with IE 11.

 To use Spectrum CSS with IE 11, see the [legacy usage documentation](README-legacy.md).